IaPCS/gmsh-exodus-converter/README.md

 # gmsh-exodus-converter
-Converts a mesh written with gmsh to the exodus II format to use it with Peridigm
+Converts a mesh written with gmsh to the exodus II format, which is used in common simulations tools, like [Peridigm](https://peridigm.sandia.gov/)

 Usage: